Terentii Shtykov: Soviet Civil Administration in Korea

 Following the division of Korea, Joseph Stalin sought to turn northern Korea into a socialist buffer state between the Soviet bloc and the American occupation in the southern half of the peninsula.
 Shtykov's influence rose in tandem with the rise of his mentor Andrei Zhdanov, who was thought to be Stalin's most likely successor after the war.
 As member of the Military Council for the Primorskiy District, Shtykov frequently visited Pyongyang and communicated to Zhdanov and Stalin about developments on the Korean Peninsula.
 Shtykov "exercised extremely close supervision over political events in North Korea" on Stalin's behalf.
-Shtykov also headed the Soviet delegation to the Joint Soviet-American Commission on Korea.
-The Americans thought Shtykov was a "hot-tempered authoritarian," and the two governments failed to negotiate a unified government for the Korean peninsula.

-As the most powerful man in the northern occupation zone of Korea, Shtykov personally selected the composition of the Soviet Civil Administration, and its second leader would comment that “there was not an event [in North Korea] in which Shtykov was not involved.”
-Shtykov's strong support of Kim Il Sung was decisive in Kim's rise to power.
-Shtykov continued to be the preeminent power in the North after Kim was made chairman of the Provisional People's Committee for North Korea.
-In December 1946, Shtykov and two other Soviet generals designed the election results of the Assembly for the Provisional Committee.
-Without any Korean input, the generals decided "the exact distribution of seats among the parties, the number of women members, and, more broadly, the precise social composition of the legislature."
+In January 1946, Shtykov replaced Ivan Chistyakov as the senior officer in charge of North Korea.
+As the most powerful man in the northern occupation zone of Korea, Shtykov personally selected the composition of the Soviet Civil Administration, and its second leader would comment that "there was not an event [in North Korea] in which Shtykov was not involved."
+Shtykov and his aides repeatedly urged the Soviet Union to send more aid to Korea.
+He became friends with Kim Il Sung, and Shtykov's strong support of Kim was decisive in his rise to power.